OliverCutting/faceit-stats/README.md

-# lamp-stack
+# aws-terraform-githubactions

-This is a practice project to demo a LAMP stack service being deployed to AWS using Terraform & Github Actions
+This is a practice project to demo a nginx service being deployed to AWS using Terraform & Github Actions